IceWhaleTech/ZimaDocs/source/docs/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera.md

 ![Zimaboard Connect Usb](/images/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera/Build-a-75-4K-Arcade-with-ZimaBoard-and-Batocera-zimaboard-connect-usb.png)

-**When booting long press to enter the Bios interface, select the ```U disk boot```**
+**When booting, long press to enter the Bios interface, select the ```U disk boot```**

 ![Zimaboard Boot Select The USB Disk](/images/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera/Build-a-75-4K-Arcade-with-ZimaBoard-and-Batocera-zimaboard-boot-select-the-u-disk.jpeg)

-**Finally you are in the Batocera interface**
+**Finally, you are in the Batocera interface**

 ![Enter Batocerag](/images/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera/Build-a-75-4K-Arcade-with-ZimaBoard-and-Batocera-zimaboard-boot-enter-batocera.png)

-# 4. Getting started with Batocera
+# 4. Getting Started with Batocera

-## Handle usage rules
+## Handle Usage Rules

 ![Batocera Hotkeys](/images/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera/Build-a-75-4K-Arcade-with-ZimaBoard-and-Batocera-zimaboard-in-game-batocera-hotkeys.png)

-May not be suitable for all grips, but satisfies the rules of use of the mainstream grips on the market.
+Batocera may not be suitable for all grips, but it satisfies the rules of use of the mainstream grips on the market.

 ## Play
 **Batocera is shipped with a selection of ```free ROMs - games``` that are freely available and that can be legally distributed.**

 ![Play Batocera With Zimaboard](/images/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera/Build-a-75-4K-Arcade-with-ZimaBoard-and-Batocera-zimaboard-play.jpeg)

-# 5.Some other configurations
+# 5.Other Configurations

 **If you want to add your own ROM and BIOS files, you must first get access to Batocera**

-## Find a ZiamBoard IP address
+## Find a ZiamBoard IP Address

 **- Step1 Press the space bar**